 The 16 Days of Activism might be finished, but it’s never too late to take action to end violence against women.
 If you’re wondering what you can do to help end violence against women, here are some ideas of where to start.

 - Challenge yourself to do the list of actions we put together for the 16 Days Activist Challenge – we’ve provided a rationale for each suggested action to explain how these actions help promote gender equality and prevent violence against women

 - Watch this short but clever video on gender-based assumptions we often make in the workplace, and think about how this might apply in your workplace

 - Check out the recommendations in this article by Feminist Frequency – their website also has a great list of helpful resources

 - And here’s another great article about how to help stop online violence against women from The Pixel Project

-If you have any questions about the 16 Days Activist Challenge or would like to share your experiences in doing the challenge, please get in touch with us via email or by calling 9689 9588.
+If you have any questions about the 16 Days Activist Challenge or would like to sign up to take part in this year’s challenge, please get in touch with us via email or by calling 9689 9588.